jasp-stats/jasp-desktop/Docs/development/project-renaming-options-for-syntax.md

 Renaming options means that .jasp files saved with an older JASP version will no longer be compatible.
 To ensure backwards compatibility, the changes made to the option names need to be listed in the upgrades file in `inst/Upgrades.qml`.
 Follow the [guide for option ugrades](jasp-upgrade-qml.md).

+Be careful when specifying the version numbers of the upgrade.
+The current version of the module is specified in the `DESCRIPTION` and `inst/Description.qml` files.

 #### Test upgrades

 After you specified the upgrades in the `Upgrades.qml`, test whether they work.